People Enumerate Their Snooty Revenge Stories

 Pexels

 “In high school (10+ years ago), I was quiet and attentive in class.
 Teachers liked me.
 I wasn’t popular, but I had good friends.

-I say all this to explain that high school was relatively calm for me.
-I played sports, was in the student newspaper, and got decent grades.
+My freshman English teacher recommended I move up to the honors English track, so I did for freshman, sophomore, and the first half of junior year.
 Then I was put into Classical Literature my second semester of junior year.
 I’ve always loved Greek and Roman stories and had already read your typical high school classical reading list on my own.

-Umbridge.
+I didn’t mind reading them again… until I met Ms. Umbridge.
 She put on a sweet facade, but she was downright evil.
 She also decided she hated me.
 I still do not know why, or what transgression I committed, but she HATED me.

 I assume it was my habit of sometimes nodding off in classes.
 At the time, I had undiagnosed thyroid issues, and was getting up at 5 am for swim practice.

 I say sometimes because it happened maybe twice a month total between all eight classes.

 I don’t remember nodding off in her class, but it could have happened.
 Anyways, her class was 50% essays/written reports.
 The rest was random quizzes and a couple of tests.
 I was in the student newspaper, and I was a decent writer.

 I wasn’t worried about maintaining a B or up.
-We wrote our first paper, and I got a D.
+We wrote our first paper, and I got a D. I was shocked.
+The only class I struggled in was Chemistry and still, my lowest assignment grade was a C.

-I was shocked.
-The only class I struggled in was Chemistry and still, my lowest assignment grade was a C. After class, I asked Ms. Umbridge what I did wrong because her notes were minimal.
+After class, I asked Ms. Umbridge what I did wrong because her notes were minimal.
 She told me my assessment of the material was ‘uninspired.’

 Okay… Can you direct me to an example of an inspired assessment?
 ‘Come back during study hall.’
 Thinking she’d have some example materials for me to review, I got a pass to see her during study hall.